Whiplash Injury Syndrome

-The term "whiplash" is used generically to refer to neck injuries that follow rear end car accidents.
-These injuries are classically "soft tissue" injuries associated with hyperextension or hyperflexion of the neck.
-The range of injuries often grouped within the generic term "whiplash" include: rupture of the anterior longitudinal ligament; muscle hemorrhage and tear, bony facet bruise or inflammation, disc rupture, and disc bulge.
+The term “whiplash” is used generically to refer to neck injuries that follow rear-end car accidents.
+These injuries are classically “soft tissue” injuries associated with hyperextension or hyperflexion of the neck.
+The range of injuries often grouped within the generic term “whiplash” includes: rupture of the anterior longitudinal ligament, muscle hemorrhage and tear, bony facet bruise or inflammation, disc rupture, and disc bulge.

-Whiplash injuries can persist for years although for approximately 75% of patients the acute phase of the injury is resolved within 1 year.
-Long term studies have shown that persistent aches and pains are reported by 20 -45% of patients and that degenerative problems develop after whiplash injury in about 40% of patients.
+Whiplash injuries can persist for years; though for approximately 75% of patients, the acute phase of the injury is resolved within one year.
+Long-term studies have shown that persistent aches and pains are reported by 20-45% of patients and that degenerative problems develop after whiplash injury in about 40% of patients.

-As skilled Erie injury lawyers who have helped injured clients and their families with neck or whiplash injuries, we understand how to evaluate these cases and help you obtain the funds necessary to pay for medical care and surgery, if needed.
+As skilled Erie injury lawyers who have helped injured clients and their families with neck or whiplash injuries, we understand how to evaluate these cases and can help you secure the funds necessary to pay for medical care and surgery, if needed.

 Call Purchase, George & Murphey, P.C. today, toll free at 814-833-7100, to schedule a free and confidential consultation.